Clearwater Child Support Attorney

 When a court terminates parental rights, the parent no longer has to pay child support-though that parent is still liable for back support.
 However, parents cannot simply opt out of their obligations.
 If a custodial parent remarries and the new spouse wants to adopt the child, the custodial parent must get the other parent to renounce parental rights or get a court order terminating parental rights and responsibilities.

 Our team at K. Dean Kantaras, P.A. advises against any misguided attempts at "self-help."
 It's important to have a qualified legal professional on your side.
-Consult a qualified family law attorney, and resolve your visitation and support issues professionally for the best results.
+Consult our qualified child support attorney in Clearwater, and receive guidance on how to resolve your visitation and support issues professionally.

-For reliable guidance on child support law from a board-certified family law attorney, contact our office and set up a consultation.
-Our team has been serving Florida families for almost 25 years.
+For reliable guidance on child support law from a board-certified attorney, contact our office and set up a consultation.
+Our team has been serving Florida families for 59 combined years.

 At the Law Offices of K. Dean Kantaras, P.A., we take the time to explain your rights and take affirmative steps to assert them.
-Call us at (727) 939-6113!
+Contact us now!

 Several Decades of Experience on Your Side